carolinejobson/Deeper-with-CSS/README.md

-# Thinkful Assessment: Deeper-with-CSS
+# Thinkful Assessment: deeper-with-css

-Deeper-with-CSS is a redesign of Pete-Portfolio-Thinkful, a basic, one-page website.
+deeper-with-css is a redesign of pete-portfolio-thinkful, a basic, one-page website.

 # Project Description